Great news! James the Chimney Sweep is available to work in the Tonbridge, Kent, TN9 area, remember I can help you with

 Easy-to-access transport routes to-and-from Tonbridge and other areas of Kent are of benefit to businesses in the town.
 That has a roll-on effect in terms of boosting the local economy.
 It’s also handy for commuters who have set up home in Tonbridge but can then access other Kentish towns for work: Royal Tunbridge Wells, Sevenoaks, Southborough, Maidstone as well as if they need to get to London.
 Tonbridge Railway Station witnesses an impressive 4.1 million passengers per year, which certainly makes it one of the busiest railway stations in the county of Kent.
 Commuters who opt to drive for work can use the A26 Maidstone to Brighton road, or A21 Hastings to London route.
 Both of these popular routes provide access for residents and visitors for business and leisure.
 The M25 motorway is near too for those wanting to travel even further.
 Bus services are well-served by Arriva Southern Counties throughout the wider region surrounding Tonbridge.

-Tonbridge played a crucial role in the Medieval era.
+Tonbridge played a very important role in the Medieval era.
 It had strategic importance in the local areas of the county of Kent, with the construction of robust defence works, such as an impressive outer bailey.
-The historic heart of the town still shows evidence of the colourful Medieval past with buildings which hail from the 15th century.
-Port Reeves in East Street is a particularly excellent model of the period.
-Other aspects of Tonbridge also hint at its Medieval days with Tonbridge School dating from 1552, set up to educate young farmers and gentry.
-Protestant martyrs during the same historical age are recorded to have met their fate in Tonbridge.
-The most famous of them is arguably Joan Beach, Margery Polley and James Tutty, who were all burned at the stake in the 1550s.
+The historic heart of Tonbridge still shows evidence of the town’s Medieval past with buildings which date back to the 15th century.
+Port Reeves in East Street is a particularly notable model of the era.
+Other parts of Tonbridge also hint at its Medieval past with Tonbridge School dating from 1552, set up to educate both gentry and young farmers.
+Protestant martyrs from the time are recorded to have met their poignant fate in Tonbridge.
+The most famous of these ardent believers are arguably Margery Polley, Joan Beach and James Tutty, who were all burned at the stake in the 1550s.
 There is a green in Pembury, which contains a poignant memorial to Margery Polley, which is well worth a visit.

 Looking for a chimney sweep in Tonbridge?